 How to Add M4R Ringtones to iPhone without iTunes

 Add ringtones to iPhone without iTunes in a drag-and-drop manner!
-It takes no more than just three clicks to set up a ringtone on an iPhone.
-Simply follow our brief guide down below.
+It takes 3 clicks to send a ringtone to iPhone.
+Read below and try it yourself!

 There is no better way to stand out from the crowd than having a cool track as your ringtone.
 But if on Android it’s done within just 2 taps, iPhone owners have no choice but to suffer through the ridiculously long and counter-intuitive procedure to add a ringtone to an iPhone.

 Who knows, maybe this is the reason why you hear the default iPhone ringtone playing in every public place you go?
 In this case, how can you even tell, if it’s your iPhone ringing or someone else’s? ;)

 Either way, here we’ll show you a quick (and most importantly – easy) way to add a ringtone to an iPhone without iTunes.
 Now, it may sound sketchy, but it’s no joke.
 The way that we’ll describe here is completely iTunes-free.
 And you know – iTunes is the most cumbersome part of setting up a ringtone.

 You will need:

 - M4A track you want to add as a ringtone to your iPhone